marykdb/maryk/core/documentation/properties/types/datetime.md

 ## Examples

-**Example of a DateTime property definition for use within a Model its PropertyDefinitions**
+**Example of a DateTime property definition for use within a Model**
 ```kotlin
 val startDateTime by dateTime(
     index = 1u,